overflowy/chat-key/README.md

 model = gpt-3.5-turbo
 ```

-To ensure that the newly added prompt is available in the popup menu, it is necessary to include it in the `[popup_menu]` section.
+To ensure that the newly added prompt is available in the popup menu, it must be included in the `[popup_menu]` section.
 Additionally, if you have already configured multiple prompts, you can tidy up the popup menu by utilizing `---` as a separator.

 ```ini
 [popup_menu]